We have two ways for you to manage deductibles depending on the way that you work with your clients:

 Note: After you save your $0 payment, you'll see the following warning message at the top of your screen: "The insurance payment has a total amount of $0..."
 Since you intended to add a $0 insurance payment, you can ignore the message.

-When you return to your client's billing page, you'll see that your $0 payment was applied to your sessions.
+When you return to your client's billing page, you'll see that your $0 payment was applied to your appointments.
 You should see the co-pay of $95 + $0 Insurance in green + $55 Write-off, as shown below.

 You can now create an invoice for your client for the $95 your client is responsible for paying.